furinehigh/quicktemp-extension/README.md

 - Best n most advanced UI with crazy customizations (this will be my USP :)
 - Auto email suggestions on opened pages' email inputs
 - Auto extraction of verification codes from your email - No AI and codes r extracted in client side only
-- Search through your emails
+- Search through your emails with two diff modes: Auto and Enter mode

 # Upcomming featuers
 - I think i'm done for now :) don't get too happy, i will 'surely' be back